-A decent historical summary can be found at NCbar.org.
+A decent historical summary by NCbar.org is archived on the WayBack Machine.
 The summary is dated, however, as studies have shown that pre-K is not as effective as initially believed.

 Also useful is the 2003-04 report on Leandro II made to the NCGA’s Joint Legislative Education Oversite Committee (JLEOC).